 The Museum of Modern Art of São Paulo is a non-profit civil society institution in the public interest founded in 1948.
 Its collection contains more than 5,000 works by the most representative modern and contemporary artists, principally Brazilian ones.
 Both the collection and exhibitions give special emphasis to the experimental and are open to the diversity nature of art around the world and of the interests of contemporary societies.

-The main exhibitions take place in two rooms and follow an annual schedule divided into four seasons.
+The main exhibitions take place in two rooms, besides the glass room.
 Other shows are regularly staged in the library and the main corridor, which is the location for the Wall Project installations program.
-The exhibition schedule also includes a DJ in residence program to promote experimental sound projects in the internal parts of the museum.

 Every two years, the mam stages the Panorama of Brazilian Art, exhibition that is the result of a mapping of contemporary art production in all the regions of the country.
 Growing interest in Brazilian art around the world has made the Panorama an important exhibition on the international art circuit.